ku-plrg-classroom/docs/README.md

 ### Running Test Cases

-Under the project directory, execute `sbt` to start an sbt console.
+Under the assignment directory, execute `sbt` to start an sbt console.

 ```
 $ sbt